Google Maps™ Driving Directions (Home) » Asia Maps » Thailand

 Thailand has several sites designated as Wetlands of International Importance under the Ramsar Convention on Wetlands.
 Bung Khong Long, in the north near Nong Khai, has several endemic fish species.
 In the south of Mae Klong Bay, Don Hai Lot includes a rare ecosystem of inter-tidal mudflats.
 The Princess Sirindhorn Wildlife Sanctuary (Pru To Daeng) is a large biodiverse peat swamp forest near Narathiwat and the Malaysian border.
 Kuan Ki Sian, near Thale Sap Songkla, has a varied freshwater ecosystem, and Nong Bong Kai is an important bird habitat in the north.

-Click here for Thailand Google maps, MapQuest & more detailed country facts.
+Click here for Thailand Google Maps, MapQuest & more detailed country facts.